Top 12 Derek Prince Quotes

 12. “Jesus is the channel of all grace.
 Only through Jesus is God’s grace made available.
 The cross is the basis of the offer of grace and we receive it by faith, not by works.
 Nobody can explain the grace of God.
 It’s unexplainable.
 Why did God permit Jesus to go through the terrible agonies of the cross on behalf of people like you and me?
 And the Bible never gives any explanation.
 So I would say don’t try to look for one.
 Just be willing to receive by faith the measureless grace of God.
 The unexplainable grace of God.”

-Why is it that preachers surnamed Prince have such a good handle on the grace of God?
-(Check out what Joseph says about it here.)
-If you liked reading Derek’s quotes and want more, check out the free book, The Divine Exchange here.
+If you liked reading Derek’s quotes and want more, check out the free ebook, The Divine Exchange here.